Fully local Reshetikhin-Turaev theories: Spherical structures and canonical orientations

 Call $X\in \mrE\fus$ \emph{$p_1$-orientable} if its center admits a modular structure, which we also call a $p_1$-orientation on $X$.
 For a $p_1$-orientable~$X$, we now describe a \emph {canonical} $p_1$-orientation (Definition~\ref{defcan}) with optimal properties.
-It is the unique splitting of~\eqref {groupext3} in which the lifted~$\pi_1G$ centralizes~$T$, as we shall explain below.
-Denoting the resulting $\SO^{p_1}(3)$-theory by~$\cT_X^1$, \begin{enumerate}\itemsep0ex \item Line operators in $\cT^1_X$ do not require $\Spin$ structures; \item Interfaces between $\cT^1_X, \cT^1_Y$ are $\SO(3)$-invariant; in particular, a non-zero morphism between simple objects forces their central charges to agree $\bmod{24}$; \item When $X=F$ is a fusion category and $Y=\vect^{\otimes}$, the central charge of $\cT_F^1$ vanishes~$\bmod{24}$, and $\cT^1_F$, along with all its boundary theories, are defined on oriented manifolds. \end{enumerate} General $p_1$-orientations arise from the canonical one by shearing a canonical splitting of~\eqref{groupext3} by elements $z\in \mathrm{GL}_1T$ of order~$2$.
+It is the unique splitting of~\eqref{groupext3} in which the lifted~$\pi_1G$ is central in~$T$.
+Denoting the resulting $\SO^{p_1}_3$-theory by~$\cT_X^1$, we will show: \begin{enumerate}\itemsep0ex \item[(a)] Line operators in $\cT^1_X$ do not require $\Spin$ structures along their support;\footnote{They still require \emph{normal} framing information.} \item[(b)]Interfaces between $\cT^1_X, \cT^1_Y$ can be made $\SO_2$-invariant: in particular, a non-zero morphism between simple objects forces their central charges to agree $\bmod{\:24}$; \item[(c)] When $X=F$ is a fusion category and $Y=\vect^{\otimes}$, the central charge of $\cT_F^1$ vanishes~$\bmod{\:24}$, and $\cT^1_F$, along with all its boundary theories, are definable on oriented manifolds. \end{enumerate} All other $p_1$-orientations arise from the canonical one by shearing a canonical splitting of~\eqref{groupext3} by elements $z\in [\mathrm{GL}_1T]$ of order~$2$.
 Thus oriented, we denote the theory by~$\cT_X^z$.
-This need not satisfy~(i--iii): in fact, part~(i) characterizes the canonical $p_1$-orientation.
-For a fusion category~$X=F$, the element~$z$ also determines the reduced central charge of $\cT_F^z$, namely $0\text{ or }12\mod{24}$; in the former case, it controls which boundary theories are $\SO(3)$-invariant.
+This need not satisfy~(a-c) above: in fact, part~(a) characterizes the canonical $p_1$-orientation.
+When~$X$ is a $p_1$-orientable fusion category~$F$, the element~$z$ determines the reduced central charge of~$\cT_F^z$, namely $0\text{ or }12\mod{24}$, according to the value $\beta_{z,z}\in\{\pm1\}$ of its self-braiding.
+When $\beta_{zzz}=1$, $z$ controls which boundary theories can carry $\SO_2$-invariance data; when $\beta_{z,z}=-1$, none of them do.

+Orientation-change on a fusion category~$F$ can be executed more geometrically by coupling~$\cT_F$ to the four versions of $\bZ/2$-gauge theory, as we will describe in \S\ref{changeorient}.

+\begin{remark} When $X=F \in \fus$ is $\SO_3$-invariant, and~$M$ is a simple module category, $\SO_2$-invariance data for~$M$, if they exist, form a $\bC^\times$-torsor.
+Having chosen an algebra object $a \in F$ whose $F$-internal category of modules is equivalent to $M$, an invariance datum is equivalent to a Frobenius structure on $a$, and is determined by a single number, the trace of the algebra unit. \end{remark}